| |

 Literature & Read-Alouds

 I try to provide a variety of options for independent reading as well as family read-aloud options through the year.
-We also dropped Shakespeare this year and it is undetermined if we will pick it back up in the future.
-At this point, I’m leaning towards not.
+This is a huge selection, but we read a ton throughout the year!

 And as I’ve mentioned before, my children basically devour books.
 So, I’m sure that I will add to this list throughout the year.